-Overall there will be more preparations made before each job, and we will be forced to slow down a little as we follow guidelines on set.
-This will impact the number of images we create in a single day, however we can still be productive by: 1) prioritizing the shot list, 2) having an efficient schedule, 3) making selections on-line after the shoot, 4) working with a digital tech, and/or 5) spreading out the work over multiple shoot days when the budget allows.
+Overall I am doing more preparations before each job, and we are forced to slow down a little as we follow guidelines on set.
+However we can still be productive by: 1) prioritizing the shot list, 2) having an efficient schedule, 3) making selections on-line after the shoot, 4) working with a digital tech, and/or 5) spreading out the work over multiple shoot days when the budget allows.

 I really look forward to the day when I can delete this post.
 Until then, I’ll continue to enjoy the process of working with everyone.
 The chest bumps and bro shakes are on hold, but we will still crack jokes, play good music, make fun images, and of course – drink coffee.